hafid153/censys_hsot_scrap/README.md

 ## Installation & Setup

 1. **Prepare URL file**
-   Create a file named `url.txt` in the project root and add the target URL inside.
+   Create a file named `url.txt` in the project root and add the target URLs, one per line.

 2. **Install Node.js dependencies**
    ```bash